-Gatineau Park has 10 kilometres of winter walking and hiking trails, ranging in level of difficulty from easy to difficult.
-The Park is a prime destination for outdoor activities that respect the environment.
+Gatineau Park has 11 kilometres of winter walking and hiking trails, ranging in level of difficulty from easy to difficult.

 Before you hit Gatineau Park winter trails, get familiar with trail etiquette.